skorasaurus/carto-manual/carto_manual.md

     text-size:11;
     }
 ```
+ Here, for zoom 13 and higher, the text-min-distance is now 50 and the rest of the characteristics that are included in first selection,
- for zoom 14, it will have ALL of those characteristics that are included in the except, except for the text-size is now 11.
+ for zoom 14 and higher, it will have ALL of those characteristics that are included in first selection, except for the text-size is now 11.
+ Also note that it's standard practice to use >=  when you write out your zoom queries and keep it consistent.
+Wish I knew why, but I haven't had any problems result from adapting this.

 ==== Styling ===